arufa-research/junokit-user-docs/docs/intro.md

 $ junokit init "project-name"
 ```

 This will create a directory "project-name" inside current directory with boiler-plate code.
-The `contracts/` directory has all the rust files for the contract logic. `scripts/` directory contains  `.js` scripts that user can write according to the use case, a sample script has been added to give some understanding of how a user script should look like. `test/` directory contains `.js` scripts to run tests for the deployed contracts.
+The `contracts/` directory has all the rust files for the contract logic. `scripts/` directory contains  `.ts` scripts that user can write according to the use case, a sample script has been added to give some understanding of how a user script should look like. `test/` directory contains `.ts` scripts to run tests for the deployed contracts.

 ## Listing Tasks